Car Buying Strategies

 Why Buy a 2020 MINI Convertible?

-Should You Buy a 2020 MINI Convertible?
+Are You Considering a 2020 MINI Convertible?
 Here Are Some Reasons For and Against

 Americans were introduced to the MINI from British television shows and spy movies of the 1960s.
 The size of the vehicle that was so popular in England both shocked and amused U.S. drivers.
 Eventually, that turned into enthusiasm for the vehicle, and they clamored to have ones of their own.